mattdesl/budo/README.md

-  --live           enable LiveReload integration --live-plugin    enable LiveReload but do not inject script tag --live-port      the LiveReload port, default 35729 --verbose, -v    verbose timing information for re-bundles --poll=N         use polling for file watch, with optional interval N --no-stream      do not print messages to stdout
+  --live           enable LiveReload integration --live-plugin    enable LiveReload but do not inject script tag --live-port      the LiveReload port, default 35729 --pushstate      always render the index page instead of a 404 page --verbose, -v    verbose timing information for re-bundles --poll=N         use polling for file watch, with optional interval N --no-stream      do not print messages to stdout